 The arguments to CDFerror are defined as follows:

-status The status code to check.
+status The status code to check. message The explanation of the status code.

-The following example displays the explanation text if an error code is returned from a call to CDFopen.
+The following example displays the explanation text if an error code is returned from a call to CDF open.